Österreich Hebamme Prozess Margarete Wana

 Austria: Trial against midwife Margarete Wana.

-MORE MIDWIVES has taken the view of Margarete Wana into account and, far away from the Austrian press, attempts to reconstruct the trial in the Vienna Regional Court in the first instance before the appeal.
+MORE MIDWIVES has included the view of Margarete Wana and, far from the Austrian press, attempts to reconstruct the trial in the Vienna Regional Court in the first instance before the appeal.

-February 17, 2025 at the Vienna Regional Court, midwife Margarete Wana is sentenced to 15 months' imprisonment for grossly negligent homicide in connection with a planned home birth that she supervised (not final, as the case is under appeal).
+On February 17, 2025, at the Vienna Regional Court, midwife Margarete Wana was sentenced to 15 months' suspended imprisonment for grossly negligent homicide in connection with a planned home birth she supervised (not final, as the case is under appeal).

-Midwife Margarete Wana : For me, the woman was not a high-risk patient.
-A caesarean section during a previous first birth and her age (38) were not a reason for me not to have a home birth.
+Midwife Margarete Wana : I didn't consider the woman a high-risk patient.
+A cesarean section during a previous first birth and her age (38) weren't a reason for me to not have a home birth.

 Austria midwife trial Margarete Wana mother

-The mother : It was important to me that I gave birth at my own pace.
-When I gave birth for the first time in a hospital, the doctors made a lot of decisions without my knowledge.
-The medication I was given in the hospital also affected my child.
+The mother : It was important to me to give birth at my own pace.
+During my first hospital birth, the doctors made many decisions without my knowledge.
+The medications I was given in the hospital also affected my child.

-The court found that there had been several breaches of due care, including the lack of a CTG and undetected pre-existing conditions of the mother that would have prevented a home birth.
+The court : assumed several breaches of due care, including the lack of a CTG and undetected pre-existing conditions of the mother that would have prevented a home birth.

 Austria midwife trial Margarete Wana

-UNBELIEVABLE AND TERRIFYING The caesarean section in the first pregnancy was said to have been a warning signal overlooked by the midwife.
-One third of children are now born by caesarean section.
-Should a third of women who have had a caesarean section be denied the basic right to choose where they give birth for another birth?
+UNBELIEVABLE AND TERRIFYING.
+The cesarean section in the first pregnancy was said to have been a warning signal missed by the midwife.
+Today, one-third of babies are born by cesarean section.
+Should a third of women who have a cesarean section be denied the fundamental right to freely choose where they give birth in a subsequent birth?

-Must self-determined home births give way to hospital births?
+Does self-determined home birth have to give way to hospital births?

-In view of such rulings, it is becoming increasingly IMPOSSIBLE for midwives (and doulas) to accompany home births with even the slightest indication of possible risks, although the criteria are already very strict
+In light of such rulings, it is becoming increasingly IMPOSSIBLE for midwives (and doulas) to attend home births with even the slightest indication of possible risks, although the criteria are already very strict

-Ultimately, it seems that only a medical expert opinion counts in court – a view that is retrospectively imposed on a birth outside of a hospital.
+Ultimately, it seems that only a medical expert opinion counts in court – a view that is imposed retrospectively on a birth that takes place outside of a hospital.

-In most cases it would not be vulnerable if there had been consent for a caesarean section, but not a midwife who had explained the risks of a home birth.
+In most cases it would not be vulnerable if consent to a Caesarean section had been given, not so with a midwife who had explained the risks of a home birth.

 The mother distributed a flyer before the verdict was announced: